tony0808/spotifyApp/README.md

 npm start

 Once the app is running, you can visit http://localhost:3000 in your web browser and click on the login link to authorize the app to access your Spotify account.
-After you've authorized the app, you will be redirected to a page with a bunch of options.
-Then click on the "Count Tracks" and you are done.
+Once you have authorized the app, you will be redirected to a page with multiple options.
+Look for the "Count Tracks" option and click on it.
+That's it!
+You're done

 # Contributing

 If you'd like to contribute to this project, feel free to submit a pull request!
-Please ensure that your code follows the existing style and that you've tested your changes thoroughly.

 # Acknowledgements

 This project was inspired by the lack of a track counting feature in the original Spotify app.
-Special thanks to the Spotify Developer team for providing an easy-to-use API that made this project possible.